ara818/django-autocompleter/README.markdown

 django-completer
 ================
+NOTE: Django autocompleter is undergoing a heavy refactor. stay tuned.

 Django completer is redis-backed autocompleter for Django.
 It provides, fast, seamless autocompletion for Django models with a minimum of effort.